Meet a Graduate Student

 Dorj’s research involves checking the quality of plant seeds’ performance in metal contaminated acidic soil.
 “I am curious to see if we have lost some important genetic traits for metal tolerance by growing the plants in healthy soils for a long time period,” he stated.
 “If results reveal no difference in the successive plant generations, then current practice and management is in good shape.
 However, if results show differences between the generations then there might be room for improving the development of plant materials for ecological restoration practices.”

 Life in Bozeman & Looking to the Future

 With graduation nearing, Dorj reflects on his time as a Master’s student at MSU.
 He is grateful for the guidance and mentoring he has received from Dr. Zabinski and recommends future graduate students consider a good match with their advisor above funding opportunities or the reputation of a university.
 “Choosing the right professor is the key to success in graduate studies and fundamental to your career development,” he said.

 While completing the Land Rehabilitation program at Montana State will go a long way in furthering his career, he’s not the only member of his family to benefit from living in Bozeman.
-During his initial trip to Bozeman, Dorj felt it would be a safe and healthy place to raise a family, and now in his fourth semester of graduate school he has no doubt “it is the best place for young couples with children.”
+During his initial trip to Bozeman, Dorj felt it would be a safe and healthy place to raise his family.
+Now, in his fourth semester of graduate school, he has no doubt that "it is the best place for young couples with children.”